flag United Kingdom United Kingdom: Tax System

 Reduced Tax Rate

-Some goods and services are zero-rated: books, newspapers and periodicals (also in a digital format); certain foodstuffs; children’s clothing and footwear; drugs and medicines supplied by prescription; new housing; transport services; exports of goods and related services; certain international services; intra-Community supplies of goods; services supplied to customers outside the EU (an exempt-with-credit supply); etc.
+Some goods and services are zero-rated: books, newspapers and periodicals (also applies to digital formats), certain foodstuffs, children’s clothing and footwear, drugs and medicines supplied by prescription, new housing, transport services, exports of goods and related services, certain international services, intra-Community supplies of goods, services supplied to customers outside the EU, installation of certain energy-saving materials in residential accommodation in GB from 1 April 2022 to 31 March 2027 and in NI from 1 May 2023 to 31 March 2027, women’s sanitary products, etc.

 Exclusion From Taxation